Hamisakim/Doodler/README.md

 * Managing and splitting work proved challenging initially!
 * Merging and solving conflicts was something we had to learn on the fly and practice.

+# Key Learnings
+* Using GitHub with others on a project.
+* Splitting workload with team
+* Using SVGs